Program OverviewPrinter Friendly

 - You have the opportunity to design and implement workplace wellness projects.

 - During the final semester, you strengthen your skills and explore career opportunities with a field placement.

 - The placement component provides you with valuable and relevant work experience and networking opportunities.

 - Assess wellness needs of individuals, groups, organizations and communities.

 - Apply best practices to design, implement, evaluate and manage effective individual and agency intervention strategies and wellness programs to achieve goals mutually determined through consultation.

-- Identify risk factors that influence human behaviour, and health and wellness
+- Identify risk factors that influence human behaviour, health and wellness.

 - Work in team settings and apply leadership and organizational skills to a variety of populations and settings.